uiceds/cee-492-term-project-fall-2022-avk/manuscript.md

 ## Description of the Dataset

-Before we set out to ask questions, we generated the below table to get a deeper understanding of the columns in our dataset.
+Now that we cleaned our dataset, we set out to ask some interesting questions and studying each column and its effect on concrete compressive strength but before we did that, we generated Table @tbl:table-1 to get a general understanding of the columns in our dataset.

 |   |               variable              |  min  |   mean  |  median | max    |
 |:-:|:-----------------------------------:|:-----:|:-------:|:-------:|--------|